openstad/openstad-docs/technical/frontend/README.md

 ## Multisite
 We have a custom implementation of ApostropheCMS multisite, allowing for one installation to run multiple sites on different domains.
-As explainend in the architecture section this works together with the API and Kubernetes to make it all work.
-With every domain request the frontend server checks if the domain exists in cached config, if not present make a call to the Openstand API if such a domain exists, if yes it will create an express server if not it will return a 404
+As explained in the architecture section this works together with the API and Kubernetes to make it all work.
+With every domain request the frontend server checks if the domain exists in cached config, if not present make a call to the Openstad API if such a domain exists, if yes it will create an express server if not it will return a 404

 ## ApostropheCMS documentation
 In ApostropheCMS almost everything is written as a module, found in a lib/modules folder, can be a widget hat can be displayed on a page, a custom page or any other of the possible extension of other ApostropheCMS functionality.